 We like to think of ourselves as a small but perfectly formed sales and rentals company.
 Working with us as an owner you get the exposure your constantly looking for and to our buyers the knowledge and experience you would expect from a large agent base, but the personalized service you will only receive from a smaller business built around achieving 100% customer satisfaction.
 Whether you’re looking for property for sale or for rent in the Rocky Point area you will find that rockypointdeals.com makes searching easy.
 Use our MLS search engine to help locate your ideal home or contact our agents directly.

-Imagine a stunning beach in a development offering the latest trends in real estate coupled with strategic designing… this is Playa Azul.
+Imagine stunning beaches in a development offering the latest trends in real estate coupled with affordability… this is Santo Tomas.
 And with developer financing available to our customers we’ll find the way to get you in on the action.

 Michael C Thornton Remodel Manager ,